Work Study & Student Employment

 - Attend the New Student Hiring Orientation

-- Must return Authorization Form to the Office of Financial Assistance to approve work study
+- Must return Authorization Form to the Financial Aid Office to approve work study

 For more information on how to complete these forms or setup an appointment please contact the Human Resource Department at 505-747-5435.